 Clare’s message that rider fitness is just as important as horse fitness has truly resonated with riders around the world.
 Rider fitness is not just for elites, it’s for anyone who cares about their horse!
 Riding is a partnership and we have to hold up to our side of the bargain.

-Keep an eye out for the launch of the RiderCise® on Demand programme when it launches later this month and take a closer look at the other programmes here.
+Keep an eye out for the launch of the RiderCise® on Demand programme when it launches later this month take a closer look here.

 Get in Touch